 Most Merchers aren’t designers, so they look for their designs elsewhere.
 In the Freelance Designer department, you have places like Fiverr and Upwork, where you can hire a designer and buy a design ranging from $5 to up to $60/hour; successful Merchers oftentimes work with a team of designers either locally or remotely.

-For not-so-rich Merchers, a more practical way to get professional design is by using Commercial/Merch-use designs from graphic stocks like MerchReady or Vexels; in the case of the latter, their subscription gives you access to all their graphics for Merch use (not just their t-shirt designs) and other perks like free design requests per month.
+For not-so-rich Merchers, a more practical way to get the professional design is by using Commercial/Merch-use designs from graphic stocks like MerchReady or Vexels; in the case of the latter, their subscription gives you access to all their graphics for Merch use (not just their t-shirt designs) and other perks like free design requests per month.
 Their designs are not exclusive, but you get the license to prove you can sell with them.

 #5 Shoot at one trend per month

-This is one of those hit-or-miss hacks so it’s arguably as efficient as it is unreliable, but sometimes it works all the time! *wink wink* This is how it—sometimes—works: once in a month, take a look at a trend, meme, news or post that goes viral, and make a shirt about it.
+This is one of those hit-or-miss hacks so it’s arguably as efficient as it is unreliable, but sometimes it works all the time! *wink wink* This is how it—sometimes—works: once a month, take a look at a trend, meme, news, or post that goes viral, and make a shirt about it.

 Don’t worry too much about the best quality, just get a solid t-shirt out there quick enough to be there when the trend is at its peak.
 It can take off, it can make a few sales, or it can crash and burn in silence.
 Ideally, you want to create a good shirt that makes sales every year, so try going for something relevant and timeless enough that you foresee may have a revival in the future.